Getting Rid of the Fiberglass Itch

 It is easier to avoid fiberglass itch than to get rid of it.
 While getting rid of the itch is a problem that can be solved relatively easily, and without any special items, the best method is to take a couple of precautions before working with insulation and avoid the issue completely.

 If you have been exposed to fiberglass dust, avoid scratching.
 The cure is simple, though, as it involves taking a shower in the coldest water you can stand.
 This causes pores to contract, and prevents fiberglass from working into the skin.
+Wash your body with mild soap while in the shower, and use tweezers to remove any fiberglass particles you see sticking out of your skin.
 After the shower, rub the affected spots gently with a body lotion calamine cream, or even cocoa butter, which will help embedded particles work free.

 Avoid by Using Baby Powder